-Once we accept the inequality of inert and gravitational mass for T > 0, what can be done to align with General Relativity, is to express the inert mass in terms of curvature of space and time.
-That way, the masses $m_k$ would again be extracted from the from the "frozen system", described by $E{rest}^2$ , and assembled with the momenta $p_k$ .
-And the rest of $E{rest}$ would then go into the space-time curvature.
+In view of the inequality of inert and gravitational mass for T > 0, what can be done to align with General Relativity, is to express the inert mass in terms of curvature of space and time.
+That way, the masses m_k would again be extracted from the from the "frozen system", described by E{rest}^2 , and assembled with the momenta p_k .
+And the rest of E{rest} would then go into the space-time curvature.

-So, again there is strong evidence, that only a fraction of the total energy of a rigid body can be transformed into kinetic energy, which might appear possible from the equation $E^2 = E{rest}^2 + T^2$ : If only E is to be constant, then we can lower $E{rest}$ , whilst increasing $T^2$ : However at a minimum, $E{rest}$ must still contain all the individual rest masses of the particles; so, not all of $E{rest}$ could be transformed into T.
+So, again there is strong evidence, that only a fraction of the total energy of a rigid body can be transformed into kinetic energy, which might appear possible from the equation $E^2 = E{rest}^2 + T^2$: If only E is to be constant, then we can lower E{rest} , whilst increasing T^2 : However, at a minimum, E{rest} must still contain all the individual rest masses of the particles; so, not all of E{rest} could be transformed into T.